-- McKinney HFC was incorporated in 1980. - Organized by the City and operates under the provisions of the Texas Housing Finance Corporations Act, Chapter 394, Texas Local Government Code (the "Act" or "Chapter 394"). - Purpose is to provide a means to finance the cost of residential ownership and developments that will provide decent, safe and sanitary housing at affordable prices for residents of local governments. - Housing finance corporations ("HFC") constitute public instrumentalities and nonprofit corporations and are not considered municipalities, counties or other political corporations or subdivisions of the State of Texas.
+- McKinney Housing Finance Corporation was incorporated in 1980. - Organized by the City of McKinney and operates under the provisions of the Texas Housing Finance Corporations Act, Chapter 394, Texas Local Government Code (the "Act" or "Chapter 394"). - Purpose is to provide a means to finance the cost of residential ownership and developments that will provide decent, safe and sanitary housing at affordable prices for residents of local governments. - Housing finance corporations ("HFC") constitute public instrumentalities and nonprofit corporations and are not considered municipalities, counties or other political corporations or subdivisions of the State of Texas.